BaAlesia/BaAlesia/README.md

 # - 👋 Hi, I’m Alesia.
 - 👀 I am currently studying a new profession.
-- 🌱 I am currently learning tools such as SQL
 - ✔I am looking for a remote or relocation job.
 - 📫 You can write me in Telegram @BDAle.
 ---